-Should you exceed the duty cycle with the Everlast welder and the over temperature light switches on then the welder will need to be rested with the fan on to cool the welder for 15 minutes before you turn the MIG off and on to reset.
+If you exceed the duty cycle and trigger your over temperature light.
+Then you’ll need to rest your 140e with the fan on to cool the welder for 15 minutes.
+Before you can turn your MIG off and on to reset.

-Note the 100% duty cycle at 70 Amp should not be taken to mean you could run the MIG continuously without a break.
+Note the 100% duty cycle at 70 Amp doesn’t mean you can run your i-MIG 140e at that setting without a break.

-Duty cycles are taken over a ten minute period and after ten minutes the welder should be rested with the fan on.
+Duty cycles are taken over a ten minute period.
+After ten minutes you should rest your i-MIG 140e welder with the fan on.

 Everlast YouTube Video 2 on the Everlast 140e